thewisdomgupta/JavaScript-Hand-Written-Notes/README.md

 # JavaScript-Hand-Written-Notes
 <p>How to use this Notes?</p>
-<p>This was my Self Preparation Notes I had no Idea during creating of this notes that I will share with other but you can see now I am sharing 😀</p>
+<p>1.
+This was my Self Preparation Notes I had no Idea during creating of this notes that I will share with other but you can see now I am sharing 😀</p>
-<p>So Little bit manage with Writing - I already tested by sharing 10+ Person they are saying  "Vivek This notes is easy to understand"</p>
+<p>2.
+So Little bit manage with Writing - I already tested by sharing 10+ Person they are saying  "Vivek This notes is easy to understand".</p>
+<p>3.
+Read each & every topic thoroughly.</p>
+<p>4.
+Then practice that topic on compiler like VS Code.</p>
+<p>5.
+Create an Image of that topic so that you can remember easily, Jump on new Topic.</p>
+<p>6.
+Must Search relevant exact definition of that topic you have just completed from Geeks for Geeks, W3 Schools, etc so that you can tell the same in Interview.</p>

 <br>